nikslab/niks-mailerlite/README.md

 5. I chose Vue.js front end because it requires the least resources and for a simple demo it can be included with CDN--does not require Node.js and npm, etc. In a real application, different choices might be made.

 6. Did not bother with https (using http) so as not to have to deal with SSL certificates, that's not what this test is about.
+Have obviously done SSL certificates it would just be a distraction here.